How to get to Uyuni and when to go

 Getting to Uyuni from Argentina

-In order to get to Uyuni from Argentina, I recommend Aerolineas Argentinas to San Salvador de Jujuy.
-From there go by road to La Quiaca.
+In order to get to Uyuni from Argentina, we recommend Aerolineas Argentinas to San Salvador de Jujuy.
+From there you can go by road to La Quiaca.
 Cross to Villazon and from that town it is possible to take a train to Uyuni - the journey takes about 9 hours.

 Another option is to take a flight from Buenos Aires to Cochabamba, go from this city to Oruro by bus and from there to Uyuni by train.